 A subordinated loan is a debt to the receiver which ranks below senior loans and is regulated under the provisions of the German Investment Provisions Act (Vermögensanlagengesetz, VermAnlG).

 The minimum investment is EUR500 and the maximum is EUR10,000 as a private investor.
-Returns can be as much as 7% per year.
+Returns can be as much as 7% per year, which is excellent when you keep in mind the low risk profile of the German market.

 The investment is paid back at the end of the investment term, which varies from project to project but is already determined during the Funding Phase.
 Interest is either paid during the project in the course of the year or at the end of the term.
 This depends on the project.
 The iFunded platform receives marketing fees from the project developers.
 These include a one-time fee per project and ongoing fees depending on the duration of the project.